cferdinandi/build-tool-boilerplate/README.md

     default: 'iife',                  // Files with this format will not have a format suffix [optional]
     pathIn: 'src/js',                 // The source directory for your JS files
     pathOut: 'dist/js',               // The directory to compile JS files into
-    minify: true                      // If true, a minified version will also be created with the .min suffix };
+    minify: true,                     // If true, a minified version will also be created with the .min suffix
+    sourcemap: false                  // If true, sourcemaps are created for each processed file };
 ```